prit-lakhani/team-project-team-16/Documentation/Journals/Praveen Project Journal.md

 - Weekly Scrum Report
   - What tasks did I work on / complete?
-    1. Developed an APIs to delete and upadate the flight.
+    1. Developed an APIs to assign the baggage carousel number to each arriving flight.
-    2. Developed API to fetch flight based on the times (Next 1 hour, 2 hour and 4 hour).
   - What am I planning to work on next?
-    1. To display filghts based on flight type (Arrivals, and departures).
+    1. Make an API to update the flight details after assigning the baggage carosuel number to each arriving flight.
   - What tasks are blocked waiting on another team member?
     1. None
 - Select one of the XP Core Values and keep a journal of how the team kept these values throughout the project.